Jim Justice: LGBTQ rights

 Justice has said that he respects the Supreme Court's decision in Obergefell v.
 Hodges, which legalized same-sex marriage nationwide, and that it is settled law.
 In 2017, he opposed a bill that would have allowed businesses to refuse service to LGBTQ customers.
-In 2023, Justice signed legislation prohibiting gender-affirming care for minors.
+In 2023, Justice signed legislation prohibiting gender transition for minors.
 In 2024, Justice said he would need to review and "see the bill" before committing to sign the Fairness Act, legislation that would prohibit discrimination based on sexual orientation and gender identity in employment and customer service industries, but added, "if you're lesbian, gay, bisexual, transgender, you're welcome to come to West Virginia" and participate in the state's economy.
 Justice had said he would support similar legislation, also called the Fairness Act, in 2020.
 He has said that he "proudly" signed the 2021 law prohibiting transgender athletes from competing in West Virginia.